 United Welsh provides a broad range of services and / or homes to a variety of customer or client groups.
 In terms of accommodation, this includes general needs, supported schemes, older persons schemes, hostels, and Extra Care.
 Other services include floating support, opportunities for jobs and training, activities to encourage intergenerational connection, activities to reduce potential loneliness and isolation for older people, school holiday activities and foodbank support.

-During the nine months to December 2021, we provided 43 new homes for social rent for general needs, spread across Caerphilly, Cardiff and the Vale of Glamorgan.
+During the year ended 31 March 2022, we provided 102 new homes for social rent of which 82 were general needs and 20 supported housing - spread across Caerphilly, Cardiff and the Vale of Glamorgan.
 We are now beginning to see the onward impact of delays in construction while sites were locked down in 2020 and 2021, together with difficulties in sourcing labour and materials.
 Our upcoming sites are publicised on our website.

-Tai Ffres, a specific youth housing option not available anywhere else, has been developed in partnership with Llamau.
+Tai Ffres, a specific youth housing option not available anywhere else, has been developed in partnership tai ffres with Llamau.
 This resulted from the corporate realisation of the difficulties around affordability and access into stable and good quality accommodation for young people in Wales, which are not supported by the current housing pathways.
 This service will be unique to Wales and the UK.
 A Youth Board for Tai Ffres was established with targeted recruitment from underrepresented communities to help shape the service.